Cherokee County DUI Lawyers

 • If you are a multi-DUI offender, you may be eligible to participate in the Cherokee County DUI/Drug Court program.
 Participation in this program may significantly lower a jail sentence if you complete the program successfully.

-On July 1, 2006, a law took effect in Georgia that expands the available use of search warrants in Driving Under the Influence cases (OCGA 40-5-67.1(d.1)).
+On July 1, 2006, a law took effect in Georgia that expands the available use of search warrants for blood in Driving Under the Influence cases (OCGA 40-5-67.1(d.1)).
 This law was passed after the Georgia Supreme Court in State v.
 Collier, 279 Ga.
-316 (2005), ruled that law enforcement officers could not use coercion techniques to obtain a blood sample by threatening to get a search warrant and use a catheter to obtain it.
-The statute at the time of the Collier case prohibited search warrants for bodily substances if a person refuses to submit to a chemical test pursuant to the Georgia Implied Consent Notice.
-The 2006 legislation was an attempt to expand the use of search warrants in Driving Under the Influence arrests.
+316 (2005), ruled that law enforcement officers could not use coercion techniques to obtain a blood sample by threatening to get a search warrant and use a catheter to receive it.
+During the Collier case, the statute prohibited search warrants for bodily substances if a person refused to submit to a chemical test under the Georgia Implied Consent Notice.
+The 2006 legislation attempted to expand the use of search warrants in Driving Under the Influence arrests.
+You need an experienced Cherokee County DUI lawyer to attack these warrants.
 We believe the final version falls short of allowing search warrants for blood, breath, or urine samples when a suspect refuses to submit a sample after being read the Georgia Implied Consent Notice.
-The language of “no test shall be given” if a driver refuses the state chemical test is still in the current version of the statute.
+The “no test shall be given” language if a driver refuses the state chemical test is still in the statute’s current version.
 Our firm is also making a constitutional challenge to how the 2006 statute was passed by the Georgia Assembly (Georgia legislature).
-If the Cherokee County Sheriff’s Deputy obtained a chemical sample from you after getting a search warrant, call our Cherokee County DUI lawyers today and we can explain in more detail how we are attacking the admissibility of chemical tests obtained by search warrants in Driving Under the Influence cases.
-Although you may have ultimately given a chemical sample to the police pursuant to a search warrant, your officer may still attempt to suspend your Georgia driver’s license or privilege to drive here in this state administratively if you refused to submit to a chemical test when the implied consent notice was read.
+If the Cherokee County Sheriff’s Deputy obtained a chemical sample from you after getting a search warrant, call our Cherokee County DUI lawyers today, and we can explain in more detail how we are attacking the admissibility of chemical tests obtained by search warrants in Driving Under the Influence cases.
+Although you may have ultimately given a chemical sample to the police under a search warrant, your officer may still attempt to suspend your Georgia driver’s license or privilege to drive here in this state administratively if you refused to submit to a chemical test when the implied consent notice was read.
 See below for steps that may need to be taken to protect your driving privileges.

 Administrative License Suspension